-We all know that brushing twice a day is crucial for maintaining healthy teeth and gums.
+It is known that brushing twice a day is crucial for maintaining healthy teeth and gums.
 But did you know there are times when brushing could actually harm your teeth?
 While brushing with fluoride toothpaste for at least two minutes is essential for good oral hygiene, timing is everything.
-In certain situations, brushing can do more harm than good by weakening the enamel, leading to long-term damage.
+In certain situations, brushing can weaken the enamel, leading to long-term damage.

-Let’s break down when it’s best to delay brushing to keep your teeth strong and healthy for years to come.
+Let’s break down when delaying brushing is essential to keep your teeth strong and healthy for years.

 When Should You Avoid Brushing Your Teeth?

 Contrary to popular belief, brushing right after eating can harm your teeth.
-After a meal, your saliva becomes more acidic to help break down food.
+After a meal, your saliva become acidic to help break down food.
 Brushing too soon means you're spreading that acidic saliva over your enamel, weakening it.

 2. After Vomiting

-While it’s tempting to brush immediately after vomiting to get rid of the taste and food particles, it's best to wait.
-Vomiting leaves your mouth in an extremely acidic state, and brushing too soon will accelerate enamel erosion.
+While it’s tempting to brush right after vomiting to get rid of the taste and food particles, it's important to wait.
+Vomiting leaves your mouth in an acidic state, and brushing too soon will accelerate enamel erosion.

 3. After Eating or Drinking Acidic Foods

 Foods like fruit juice, soda, alcohol, citrus fruits, and lollies are acidic and can weaken your enamel.
-Brushing immediately after consuming these can strip the enamel further, making your teeth vulnerable to damage.
+Brushing right after consuming these can strip the enamel further, making your teeth vulnerable to damage.

 1. Wait 30-60 Minutes

 After eating or drinking, wait at least 30 minutes before brushing.
 This allows your saliva to naturally wash away food particles and return your mouth to a neutral pH.
-After consuming something acidic or vomiting, extend that waiting period to 60 minutes for extra protection.
+After consuming something acidic or vomiting, stretch that waiting period to 60 minutes for additional protection.

 2. Brush Before Breakfast